Phenazepam: United Kingdom

 Phenazepam is a class C drug in the UK.

 The UK home office banned importation of phenazepam on Friday 22 July 2011 while it drafted legislation, released in January 2012 to become law at the end of March 2012.
 The bill was quashed following advice from the ACMD as it included two non-abusable steroids.
 There was a new discussion about its fate on April 23, 2012, where it was decided that the bill would be rewritten and phenazepam would still be banned.

 It was eventually banned on June 13, 2012 as a class C, schedule II drug.

 Elsewhere

 Phenazepam was classified as a narcotic in Finland in July, 2014.

 Phenazepam is considered a narcotic in Norway, as per a March 23, 2010 Health Department addition to the Regular Narcotic List.

-In Russia, while the drug is considered a prescription medication (but not a controlled one, as all other benzodiazepines except tofisopam), some pharmacies sell it without prescriptions required.
-Since March 22, 2021 phenazepam must be a controlled substance in Russia.
+In Russia, phenazepam is a controlled substance since March 22, 2021.

 In Estonia, phenazepam is a Schedule IV substance under the Narcotic Drugs and Psychotropic Substances Act.
 Schedule IV is the lowest classification of psychoactive substances in Estonia.
 It includes prescribable drugs, including other benzodiazepines.

 UN Single Convention on Narcotic Drugs

-On 8 March 2016 at its 59th Session, the Commission on Narcotic Drugs (CND) added Phenazepam to relevant schedules of the Single Convention on Narcotic Drugs of 1961.
+On 8 March 2016 at its 59th Session, the Commission on Narcotic Drugs (CND) added Phenazepam to relevant schedules of the Convention on Psychtropic Substances of 1971.